maschinenstadt/lib.js/README.md

 feature for me - as it goes to own `dialog` styles (or something similar), w/ `tmux` (like `screen`) etc. .. :-D´

-It also supports 256 colors.. you can define RGB or HEX.
+It also supports RGB colors.. you can define RGB or HEX.
 Both is convertible, see "util/color". ..